install.packages(c("tidyverse", "haven", "labelled", ",tools", "rstudioapi", "skimr", "DT"))This notebook inspects Stata (.dta) files. Unlike simple text formats, Stata files are self-describing binary containers that bundle raw data with extensive metadata.

 message("No Stata files found.")

 }To facilitate curation, we extract the full schema of the dataset.
-This creates a “Codebook” in CSV format, listing every variable name alongside its internal label.
-This allows curators to check for consistency across years (e.g., ensuring Q1 always means “Age”) without opening Stata.
+This creates a codebook in CSV format, listing every variable name alongside its internal label.
+This allows curators to check for consistency across files (e.g., ensuring Q1 always means “Age”) without opening Stata.

 extract_dictionary <- function(file_path) {